 1. Aren’t the geoglyph and its description pretty good expressions of our evolved condition?
 Especially since it’s the interpretation of people who lived more a millennium ago?

-With so many information sources freely available now, one couldn’t successfully argue that they understood the world better than we do, though.
+With so many information sources freely available now, one couldn’t successfully argue that the ancients understood the world better than we do, though.
 The price paid for figuring things out today is our “flying human” time and efforts, without which we’re as ignorant as our “monkey.”

 2. A few aspects of the current comprehension of the differences between our two pictured primates are in Genetic imprinting, sleep, and parent-offspring conflict: